step-security/harden-runner/README.md

 1. Harden-Runner GitHub Action only works for GitHub-hosted runners.
 Self-hosted runners are not supported.
 2. Only Ubuntu VM is supported.
 Windows and MacOS GitHub-hosted runners are not supported.
 There is a discussion about that [here](https://github.com/step-security/harden-runner/discussions/121).
 3. Harden-Runner is not supported when [job is run in a container](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container) as it needs sudo access on the Ubuntu VM to run.
+It can be used to monitor jobs that use containers to run steps.
+The limitation is if the entire job is run in a container.
+That is not common for GitHub Actions workflows, as most of them run directly on `ubuntu-latest`.

 ## Testimonials